University College London

 - British Psychological Society (BPS)

-Trainees completing the course will receive:
+Trainees completing the course will also receive:

-- Eligibility to apply for accreditation with the British Association for Behavioural and Cognitive Psychotherapy (BABCP) via the individual accreditation route post qualification.
+- Eligibility to use CBT clinical hours and supervision gained across DClinPsy placements to apply for accreditation as a CBT practitioner with the British Association for Behavioural and Cognitive Psychotherapies (BABCP) via the individual route post qualification.

 The course also offers four pathways: